anywhichway/generx/README.md

 ## Standard Array Methods

-The below methods are currently supported and behave the same way as their array counterparts:
+The below methods are currently supported and behave the same way as their array counterparts.
+Those marked with a + resolve only those elements required to satisfy their semantics and will keep memory, network, and CPU utilization down:

 ```
-every, fill, find, findIndex, forEach, includes, indexOf, join, lastIndexOf, map, pop, push, reduce, reverse, shift, slice, sort, some, unshift
++every,
++fill,
++find,
++findIndex,
+forEach,
++includes,
++indexOf,
+join,
+lastIndexOf,
+map,
+pop,
+push,
+reduce,
+reverse,
++shift,
++slice,
+sort,
++some,
++unshift
 ```

+The standard array looping approach `for(let i=0;i < generator.length;i++) { ... }` will also work and you can break early.

+If you are using an asynchronous generator, then use `for(let i=0; i < generator.length;i++) { const value = await generator[i]; ... }`

 ## Additional Properties and Methods